Arkansas Governor Asa Hutchinson Vetoes Anti-Trans Teen Health-Care Bill

 Asa Hutchinson, Arkansas’ Republican governor, has vetoed a bill that would have criminalized affirming health care for trans youth, calling it an example of “vast government overreach.”

-The majority Republican Senate had voted in favor of HB 1570 last week, 28 votes to 7—making it the first bill to pass in America outlawing health care access and treatment for trans teenagers.
+The state's majority Republican Senate had voted in favor of HB 1570 last week, 28 votes to 7—making it the first bill to pass in the U.S. outlawing health care access and treatment for trans teenagers.
 The Arkansas General Assembly can vote to overturn Hutchinson’s veto.

-If passed, the bill would prevent young trans people from accessing health care and insurance coverage for gender-affirming care, and would have outlawed gender-confirming hormone treatment or surgery to trans minors.
-It would also have made it a felony for health-care professionals to perform certain gender transition procedures on people under 18.
-LGBTQ organizations and civil rights campaigners, as well as leading health-care bodies, were all opposed to the bill.
+If passed, the bill would prevent young trans people from accessing health care and insurance coverage for gender-affirming care and would have outlawed gender-confirming hormone treatment or surgery to trans minors.
+It would also have made it a felony for healthcare professionals to perform certain gender transition procedures on people under 18.
+LGBTQ organizations and civil rights campaigners, as well as leading healthcare bodies, opposed the bill.

 At a press conference Monday, Hutchinson explained his veto.
 “I was told this week the nation is looking to Arkansas because I have on my desk another bill passed by the general assembly that is a product of the cultural war in America.
 I don’t shy away from the battle when it is necessary and defensible.
 But the most recent action of the general assembly, while well intended, is off course.
 And I must veto House Bill 1570.”